 Condo sales are subject to Federal capital gains tax (CGT) on the sale profit.
 Federal law does, however, enable sellers to fully defer any CGT by using the 1031 Exchange process and buying another approved property in a pre-determined timeframe.
 1031 Exchanges have a specific set of steps to follow, and your attorney will ensure all is completed accordingly, and the CGT will be deferred until there is a final sale, should you decide to liquidate and not buy another property.

 A foreign owner who sells will have 15% of the sale price withheld until the Internal Revenue Service (IRS) is satisfied that all due taxes are paid.
 The remaining amount is then refunded.

-This is often one of the later questions our clients ask as we begin the search for their new luxury apartment.
+This is often one of the later questions our clients ask as we begin the search for their new high-end condo.
 So many of our clients live out of state that they want to know their investment is in safe hands throughout the year.

 We have a "light property management service."
 We also have a full property management service via a local Miami partners.
 We will:

 Market your property, comprehensively, to find you the right tenant on the right terms and at the right rent amount for your property.
 We fully screen tenants (not simply run a credit check) then prepare the lease documents.
 We also handle lease renewals and terminations.